- Get started

 This chapter provides information about dynamic variables.

-While placeholders are collected only in primary template, they are replaced with provided values both in primary and secondary templates.
+While placeholders are collected only in the primary template, they are replaced with provided values both in primary and secondary templates.

 Dynamic variables format